-Independent so and so..
+“Independent so-and-so.”
 I’ve always thought of myself that way.
-I left home at sixteen or seventeen because I was ready to be my own woman.
+I left home at 16 or 17 because I was ready to be my own woman.
 Don’t laugh.

 Time for a Change

 I gave up my job, moved to the town my parents, younger sisters and brother lived near and started temping.
 I wanted the freedom of a temporary job to look into starting my own business.
-And I was toying with idea of moving abroad too, Ibiza of all places. *sigh* Ibiza, still holds a special place!
+I was toying with idea of moving abroad too, Ibiza of all places. *sigh* Ibiza, still holds a special place!

-Because the biggest thing I learnt when out there on my own all those years is that independence doesn’t have to mean Do Everything Alone.
-Everybody needs support at times, and I wouldn’t be as independent as I am today if my parents, Hubby, friends and rest of my family hadn’t helped me get there.
+The biggest thing I learned when out there on my own all those years is that being independent doesn’t have to mean you need to do everything alone.
+Everybody needs support at times, and I wouldn’t be as independent as I am today if my parents, hubby, friends and rest of my family hadn’t helped me get there.
 In one way or another, they are the ones who taught me to be this way.

 Image credit: Shutterstock